HACCKKER/pyopenai/README.md

 ## Project Status:
 - in developement (not a full OpenAI API spec implementation yet)
 - async not implemented yet
-- if you need features that are not implemented yet, use [this](https://nimble.directory/pkg/openaiclient)
+- if you need features that are not implemented yet, try [this](https://nimble.directory/pkg/openaiclient)

 #### What is already implemented:
 - [Models](https://platform.openai.com/docs/api-reference/models)